KhrulkovV/singular-fool/README.md

 ```python
 img_batch
 ```
-is a collection of images (e.g. in this case it might be a tensor of size
-    [32, 28, 28, 1])
+is a collection of images (e.g. in this case it might be a numpy tensor of size [32, 28, 28, 1]).